 Export workbook to previous version

-You can export your workbook to a different version of Tableau using File > Export As Version in Tableau Desktop, or select Download > Tableau Workbook in the toolbar of a workbook in Tableau Online or Tableau Server.
+You can export your workbook to a different version of Tableau using File > Export As Version in Tableau Desktop, or select Download > Tableau Workbook in the toolbar of a workbook in Tableau Cloud or Tableau Server.
 For more information, see Export Views and Workbooks.

 Downgrade workbook for Tableau Server